Aliases for PPP2R3A Gene

 PPP2R3A (Protein Phosphatase 2 Regulatory Subunit B'', Alpha) is a Protein Coding gene.
-Among its related pathways are cGMP-PKG signaling pathway and AMPK signaling pathway.
+Among its related pathways are CTLA4 Signaling and p70S6K Signaling.
 GO annotations related to this gene include calcium ion binding and protein phosphatase type 2A regulator activity.
 An important paralog of this gene is PPP2R3C.

 UniProtKB/Swiss-Prot for PPP2R3A Gene